Fl0W97/ci-p3-stock-analyst/README.md

 <img src="README.images/start_view.PNG" alt="shows the start view">

-Since the automatic update of the sheet stock_daily_update is not finalized, the surplus remains 0 as long as the values are added manually in the sheet itself.
-The price cannot be updated automatically.
-Therefore, the user needs daily access to the Google sheet so that they can manually add the current prices column by column every day.

 ## Remarks for handeling the program
 Since not all automations are set, the Google worksheets have to be updated manually every day.
 That means each day the current price has to be added to the column by using option 7.
 The Alpha Vantage API is limited to 25 requests.
 That means after a few requests the limit is reached.
-This also depends on the number of stocks in the portfolio.
+The Google API is limited by 350 requests per minute.

+Since the automatic update of the sheet stock_daily_update is not finalized, the surplus remains 0 as long as the values are added manually in the sheet itself.
+The sheet is shared, the access code is provided in the detail section of the project submission form.

+The stock prices is not updated automatically in the sheet.
+This would cause additional requests.
+Therefore, the user needs daily access to the Google sheet so that he can manually add the current prices column by column every day which is provided in the tool.

+Since both APIs from Google and Alphaventage (free software) are limited the validation column_check() is deactivated.
+The error handling for API Alphaventage is in place, the error handling for Google API is not working accurate - a describtion is mentioned in the section 'BUGs (not fixed)'.

 ## Features